 #9 Visit Fort Vancouver Historical Site

-From guided tours to cultural demonstrations to hands-on activities, Fort Vancouver National Historic Site is one of the exceptional places to see in Vancouver, WA.
-If you are wondering what to do in Vancouver, WA with kids, the Ft.
-Vancouver is a top pick!
+From guided tours to cultural demonstrations to hands-on activities, Fort Vancouver National Historic Site is an exceptional place to see.
+If you are wondering what to do in Vancouver, WA with kids, it is also a top pick!

 #10 Stroll Officer’s Row, Vancouver, Washington

-The Marshall House is the most beautiful house on the street – and well worth a look when you visit Vancouver, WA.
-It was once occupied by General George C. Marshall (who would later serve as US Secretary of Defense and US Secretary of State – and also be a recipient of the Nobel Peace Prize).
+The Marshall House is the most beautiful house on the street.
+It was once occupied by General George C. Marshall, who would later serve as US Secretary of State and Defense (and also receive the Nobel Peace Prize).

 The Grant House is another dwelling on the street that shouldn’t be missed.
-The house has been converted into a restaurant, which serves upscale cuisine featuring a farm-to-table concept and is considered one of the top places to eat in Vancouver, Washington (but it is sadly currently closed).
+The house has been converted into a restaurant, which serves upscale cuisine featuring a farm-to-table concept alongside regional wines.

 #11 Learn about Aviation at Pearson Field